 Online Mining Engineering and Technology Degree Program Overviews

 A master's degree in mining engineering is a logical next step for working professionals in the mining industry who want to advance to a position with more authority.
 It is also an option for people seeking a career in mining who already have a science or engineering degree.
-Though rare, master's degree programs in mining engineering are available online.

 The curriculum of online mine engineering master's degrees focuses on designs for multiple types of surface and subsurface mines, and the geological principles necessary to plan a safe and productive extraction site.
 Courses may also cover the most recent developments in mine safety.